-When period pain strikes, exercise might be the last thing on your mind.
+When period pain strikes, exercise might be the last thing on your mind - but yoga for period cramps can help.
 But rather than just reaching for a hot water bottle and painkillers, a gentle restorative yoga sequence can help to relieve cramps and relax your nervous system.

 "Certain yoga poses can help settle the feelings of tightness in the tummy that you get with period pain, and may ease feelings of anxiety.
 What's more, they can be done easily in your home," says vinyasa flow yoga instructor Flo Lefebvre, who is working with the intimate health brand Intimina.

 When you’re feeling crampy, bloated or sluggish, try Flo’s poses as an alternative way to manage period pain.

 Start by deepening the breath.
 In yoga, most breathing exercises are done with the mouth closed but don’t feel that you need to stick with that.
 Inhale through the nose and feel free to exhale through the mouth if it comes more naturally to you.
 Make your exhalations longer than your inhalations.
 You can count five on the inhale and eight on the exhale.
 Do a minimum of ten cycles, and as many as you wish.

 2. Legs up the wall pose (Viparita Karani)

 This will relieve heavy legs that often accompany period pain.
 Sit with your right hip to the wall and then swivel your legs up and lie down on your back.
 Your body will be in a L-shape.
 You can raise the back of your pelvis with a folded blanket.
 Feel free to bend your knees if your hamstrings feel tight.